Dy0gu/.github/SECURITY.md

-# Reporting Vulnerabilities 🔒
+# Reporting 🔒

-Efforts to responsibly disclose vulnerability findings are highly appreciated.
+Efforts to responsibly report security vulnerabilities are highly appreciated.

-To report a security problem, please use the GitHub Security Advisory, **do not open a public issue**.
+To disclose a security problem, please make a private vulnerability report, **do not open a public issue**.

-For extremely urgent cases reach out to [email@dy0gu.com](mailto:email@dy0gu.com) for the fastest response.

 A response will be sent, indicating the next steps, after the initial report handling.